Do you live in Vancouver’s Downtown Eastside, Downtown South or somewhere nearby?

 Would you like to learn more about Writing, First Nations Studies, Philosophy, Music, Art, Sociology, Popular Culture, Literature, History, Politics, Women and Gender Studies, Law, Architecture and more?

-The Humanities 101 Community Programme (fondly known as 'Hum”) offers 3 non-credit university-level courses at UBC for people living in the Downtown Eastside, Downtown South (DTES/South) and surrounding areas who have a lust for learning, especially those whose economic situation, academic experience, financial and social well-being are compromised.
-With respect to their low incomes, all participants receive course materials, bus tickets, meal vouchers and childcare, as well as student cards which give access to UBC amenities.
+The Humanities 101 Community Programme (fondly known as “Hum”) offers four non-credit, university-level courses at UBC for people living in the Downtown Eastside, Downtown South (DTES/South) and surrounding areas who have a lust for learning—especially those whose economic situation, academic experience, financial and social well-being are compromised.
+Courses are tuition free, and all participants receive course materials, bus tickets, meal vouchers and childcare (if required), as well as student cards which give access to UBC facilities and services.

 In Hum courses we study a different area each week, taught by excellent teachers in a respectful environment.
-They are grounded in relevant, interdisciplinary critical and creative thinking in the Humanities, Arts and Social Sciences, and take place from 6:30 – 9:00 p.m. on Tuesdays and/or Thursdays, from September to April:
+They are grounded in relevant, interdisciplinary critical and creative thinking in the Humanities, Arts and Social Sciences.